This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Let it cool down– Never apply any cleanser while the stove is hot.
 This can damage the finish of the glass, leaving boils and pits.

-- Heavy pressure– Don’t lean too much when scrubbing a tough spot, this can crack the glass.
+- Heavy pressure– Don’t apply too much pressure when scrubbing a tough spot, this can crack the glass.

 These tips should help in prolonging the life of your stove.
 Still, the most important thing is regular cleaning.
 With regular cleaning and occasional repair, your stove should keep on serving you and your family for decades.